PQALAB/TestAutomationBoilerplate/README.md

 session.execute("arguments[0].remove()", [body])
 ```

-Then this code is sent to the webdriver at the endpoint `{webdriver url}/session/{session id}/element`
+Then this code is sent to the webdriver at the endpoint `{webdriver url}/session/{session id}/element` where it's inserted into the browser and the result is returned.

 A `webdriver` is just an executable that starts up a browser in an automation mode, and issues the commands to that browser.
 There can be multiple browsers open for a single webdriver.

+One _key_ point to raise here is that this webdriver is remote.
+Even if it's on the same machine it still acts as a server, so moving the driver to your neighbors machine or across the globe should be the same as running it locally (aside from latency issues).
+This enables services like [Browserstack](http://browserstack.com) to offload the actual running of a browser from their users.

 ---